mrpejker/cardano-e2e-example/tutorial/index.rst

 the proposed architecture, and instructions for building and running the example dApp.
-Then we go into details of the *Server side* of the implementation, covering the main aspects of the Haskell implementation, introducing the proposed modules design, going through each component, and explaining main implementation aspects.
+Then we go into details of the *Server side* of the implementation, covering the main aspects of the Haskell implementation, introducing the proposed modules design, going through each component, and explaining the main implementation aspects.
 Finally, we review the *Client side*, a frontend implementation introducing the PAB Client library and how to use it.